Haadesx/CS527-Final-Project-BuyMe/README.md

 > A CS 527 Database Systems for Data Science Project

+> [!NOTE]
+> **Latest UI Update:** We had a last minute change to the UI for the project in the last hour to provide a premium dark-themed experience.
+Hence, the images in the readme below are the older ones and do not reflect the current modern aesthetics.

 ![BuyMe Home Screen](./screenshots/home.png)

 A comprehensive, full-stack online auction platform built with **React** and **Flask**, featuring real-time bidding, role-based access control, and advanced administrative capabilities.